trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ###### `tcp_nopush`

-This option is only available if you are using `sendfile` (NGINX uses `tcp_nopush` for requests served with sendfile).
+This option is only available if you are using `sendfile` (NGINX uses `tcp_nopush` for requests served with `sendfile`).
 It causes NGINX to attempt to send its HTTP response head in one packet, instead of using partial frames.
-This is useful for prepending headers before calling sendfile, or for throughput optimization.
+This is useful for prepending headers before calling `sendfile`, or for throughput optimization.

   > Normally, using `tcp_nopush` along with `sendfile` is very good.
 However, there are some cases where it can slow down things (specially from cache systems), so, run your own tests and find if it’s useful in that way.

 `tcp_nopush` enables `TCP_CORK` (more specifically, the `TCP_NOPUSH` socket option on FreeBSD or the `TCP_CORK` socket option on Linux) which aggressively accumulates data and which tells TCP to wait for the application to remove the cork before sending any packets.

 If `TCP_NOPUSH/TCP_CORK` (are not the same!) is enabled in a socket, it will not send data until the buffer fills to a fixed limit (allows application to control building of packet, e.g pack a packet with full HTTP response).
-To read more about it and get into the details of this option I recommend [TCP_CORK: More than you ever wanted to know](https://baus.net/on-tcp_cork/).
+To read more about it and get into the details of this option please read [TCP_CORK: More than you ever wanted to know](https://baus.net/on-tcp_cork/).

 Once, I read that `tcp_nopush` is opposite to `tcp_nodelay`.
-I don't agree with that because, as I understand it, the first one aggregates data based on buffer pressure instead whereas Nagle's algorithm aggregates data while waiting for a return `ACK`, which the latter option disables.
+I don't agree with that because, as I understand it, the first one aggregates data based on buffer pressure instead whereas Nagle's algorithm aggregates data while waiting for a return ACK, which the latter option disables.

 It may appear that `tcp_nopush` and `tcp_nodelay` are mutually exclusive but if all directives are turned on, NGINX manages them very wisely: